sarwarbeing-ai/Human-Activity-Recognition-Using-Smartphones-Dataset/README.md

 2.Extracting only the measurements on the mean and standard deviation for each measurement (a) Reading column names from the dataset obtained from merging all data set
-(b) Create a boolean  vector using regular expression  for defining ID, mean and standard deviation and this will be used to extrcat columns from the dataset obtained from merging all data sets
+(b) Create a boolean  vector using regular expression  for defining activity Id and subject Id , mean and standard deviation for each measurement  and this will be used to extract columns from the dataset obtained from merging all data sets
-(c) extract columns from merged data set using the vector defined in (b)
+(c) extract columns from merged data set using the vector defined in (b) The resultant dataset will contain only columns subjectID ,activityID and all columns containing mean and std as a substring.

-3.Uses descriptive activity names to name the activities in the data set
+3.Uses descriptive activity names to name the activities in the data set Merge the activity_labels dataset and the dataset extrcated in 2.c into a single data set by activityID

 4.Appropriately labels the data set with descriptive variable names.